Working parents are most productive and focused at work when they know their children are healthy, happy, and growing.

 The physical, emotional, social, and cognitive development of children is critical for working parents so they can focus on their work without fear, stress, worry, or guilt about their children's health or comprehensive development.

-Activities and programs that support early childhood development are critical for children's comprehensive health, but it's also important for our nation's future.
+Programs and activities that support early childhood development are critical for children's comprehensive health, but they're also important for our nation's future.
 We need to focus our efforts on teaching children all the skills they need to be successful today and tomorrow.

-Physical, emotional, social, and cognitive development of children is critical because it lays the foundation for their future, as well as our country's future.
-The U.S. needs our children, the next generation of workers, to have nurtured and healthy minds and bodies to take on the complex challenges of today and tomorrow.
+Physical, emotional, social, and cognitive development of children is critical because it lays the foundation for their future, as well as the nation's future.
+The U.S. needs our children, the next generation of workers, to have nurtured, strong, and healthy minds and bodies to take on the complex challenges of today and tomorrow.

 Developing self regulation skills is an important, but challenging, part of children's comprehensive development.
 Use this fun story to teach your child how to stay calm when big emotions arise.